rfitzp/EPEC/README.md

  ### /SCRIPTS
     Useful shell scripts

- ### /RESCALE
-    Program to rescale equilibrium gFile to modify q_95 by modifying toroidal plasma current while keeping B_toroidal the same

  ### /FLUX
     Program to read gFile(s) and write equilibrium data needed by NEOCLASSICAL and PHASE to fFile